- See: Pyknodyostosis

 - with the formation of abnormal bone, there is a secondary, though not precisely understood, increase in resorption of bone

-with a secondary increase in bone turnover;
+secondary increase in bone turnover;

 - osteoid mineralization, osteoclastic activity, and intramembranous bone formation are not affected;